Back to Insights

 How we measured waiting times

-Every ET case number ends with the year the ET1 was registered — for example, a case number ending in /2024 was filed in 2024.
-By comparing the filing year to the published decision date across the full database, we can calculate how long each case took from filing to decision.
+Every Employment Tribunal case number ends with the year the ET1 was filed — for example, a case number ending in /2024 was filed in 2024.
+By comparing the filing year to the published decision date across 26,901 cases, we can calculate how long each case took from filing to published written decision.

-The figures below use 2024 filings as the base — the most recent year with a substantial sample of completed cases.
-We then apply a 20% forward uplift for the current backlog (MOJ open caseload +33% YoY, disposals −10%).
+The figures below use 2024 filings as the base — the most recent year with a large enough sample of completed cases — then apply a 20% forward uplift to reflect the current backlog.
+The MOJ's latest statistics show single ET open caseload up 33% year-on-year and disposals down 10%.

 England & Wales vs Scotland

-Scotland consistently shows shorter published decision times than England & Wales in the 2024 dataset.
+Scotland resolves cases faster on average.
 The figures below are adjusted for the current backlog and show the range from the fastest 25% of cases to the slowest 25%.

 England & Wales